 Classes are available from 9 am and are separated by age and ability, with the option of a girls-only class too.
 The coaching sessions follow a structured learning scheme that from 2021 is aligned to the comprehensive program from Bitesize Golf.
 If you want to know more about this program please watch the video here or go to the Bitesize Golf website.

-The next step up from the golf camps is for the juniors to attend Golf Access events which are held monthly during the summer.
-It’s really gratifying to see how juniors progress from the camps to playing in a more structured event.
+The next step up from the golf camps is for the children to attend Golf Access events which are held monthly during the summer.
+It’s really gratifying to see how they progress from the camps to playing in a more structured event.
 Broadstone golf Club is proud to be an approved Golf Access Centre.

 Golf Access is a new beginner’s golf format designed to get young people to play golf for the first time.
 If you’d like to know more about this program and how it can develop your child’s golf game you can view full details on the Golf Access website.